slackhq/slack-api-docs/index_bot_users.md

 interact with them using direct messages.

 Like our other APIs and integrations bot users are free.
 Unlike regular users the actions they can perform are limited slightly.
-For teams on a lite plan each bot user counts as a seperate integration.
+For teams on the Free Plan each bot user counts as a separate integration.

 ## Getting started